 - How often should clinical trial data be updated to a new MedDRA version?

 There are several options for versioning clinical trial data and organizations should choose which best suits their needs.
-The various options with their merits and issues are presented in the Best Practice document “MedDRA Implementation and Versioning for Clinical Trials” in the General Documentation section on the Support Documentation page.
+The various options with their merits and issues are presented in the Best Practice document “MedDRA Implementation and Versioning for Clinical Trials” in the Best Practice Documents section on the Support Documentation page.

 - How should MedDRA be cited in publications?